chocolatey/docs/input/en-us/create/create-packages.md

 ## Testing Your Package

-**NOTE**: We strongly suggest the following should be performed in a VM and not on your machine.
+> :memo: **NOTE** We strongly suggest the following should be performed in a VM and not on your machine.

-**NOTE**: Testing your package can be done in the same way as the verifier - take a look at [Chocolatey Verifier Testing](https://github.com/chocolatey/package-verifier-vagrant).
+> :memo: **NOTE** Testing your package can be done in the same way as the verifier - take a look at [Chocolatey Verifier Testing](https://github.com/chocolatey/package-verifier-vagrant).

 To test the package you just built, open a command line shell and navigate to the directory where the `*.nupkg` file is located.
 Then type: